 1.2 Through Regulation 48 of the Town & Country Planning (Local Government) (England) Regulations 2004 the Government requires that local planning authorities should assess the implementation of the Local Development Scheme and the extent to which policies in Local Development Documents are being achieved.
-Further guidance has also been provided by the Government in the production and content of Annual Monitoring Reports in the following documentation:
+In terms of reporting information against the national core indicators, the data covers the period 1st April 2010 to 31st March 2011 in this Annual Monitoring Report.